Jeroen-editing/weather_api/README.md

 # weather_api
-js &amp; ajax - weather app - with geolocation
+js &amp; ajax - weather app - with geolocation.

+also works on browsers without geolocation.